This question pops up now and then on forums. Here is a step-by-step guide on how to change the home person in your family tree on Ancestry.com.

 Even more useful, Ancestry defines the relationship of each tree profile in the context of the home person.
 When you’ve navigated to a far-off branch, you can open a profile and see a simple description of how this person is related to you.

 When I say simple, you do need a grasp of what “times removed” means in terms of a cousin relationship.
 But if you click on the relationship link, you get the step-by-step connection with every person in the chain between yourself and the target.
-Sometimes its enough just to see mention that this is the “husband of 2nd cousin” to realize you’re looking at the in-law, and may not need to investiage his parents.

-You, the Home Person, and DNA
+You, The Home Person, And DNA

 When you are setting or changing the Home Person in a tree, Ancestry asks you if this represents yourself in the tree.
 It’s particularly important to confirm this is you if you have done a DNA test with Ancestry and are building your genetic tree.

 It’s also important not to set yourself as the Home Person if you are creating a tree for another family member.
-The exception is if you’re building mirror trees, which I won’t go into here.

 You may have created the tree for your parent or your child, and assigned them as the Home Person.
 But you are also in this tree.
 What do you do?

-You may not remember explicitly setting the Home Person when you created your tree.
+You may not remember explicitly setting the Home Person when you first created your tree.
 Here’s a reminder of the opening sequence when you create a new tree.

 See how it explicitly states that you start by adding a home person?
 You can’t actually do anything else.
 For example, you can’t skip the Home Person and add parent details – those icons can’t be clicked yet.
 The only way forward is to click the black box, which takes you to this dialog page: